 The American Customer Service Index (ACSI) is based on customer surveys going back to 1994.
 It is the generally accepted standard for customer satisfaction across many industries.
 Net Promoter Score (NPS) has also emerged as a popular way to measure customer service.
-The NPS method is much simpler than ACSI surveys, but is also based solely on asking customers what they think.
+The NPS method is much simpler than ACSI surveys and is also based solely on asking customers what they think.

 However, asking customers what they think is full of problems.
-People change their mind quickly and often plain lie.
+People change their minds quickly and often don’t even tell you the truth.
 So while surveys are worth using, it's also important to see what customers do, no matter what they say.
-For example, they may say they don't like the customer service of some store, but still buy frequently from it.
+For example, they may say they don't like the customer service at a specific store but still frequently buy from it.

 What is good customer service

-Few people will say they want to feel panicked at a supermarket.
-Yet “Aldi panic” is a thing.
-And not a bad thing, either.
-Aldi built an experience that emphasizes speed of service and low prices but it turns out that a sense of panic during check out is part of the deal.
-Customers panic while trying to keep up with lightning-fast, and mostly unsmiling, employees.
+Few people want to feel panicked at a supermarket, yet “Aldi panic” is a thing.
+And it’s not a bad thing, either.
+Aldi built an experience that emphasizes speed of service and low prices, but it turns out that a sense of panic during checkout is part of the deal.
+Customers panic while trying to keep up with lightning-fast and mostly unsmiling employees.
 Customers love it, panic and all.
 Aldi had to read between the lines.
 They had to go beyond what people say to get a deeper insight that would serve as the base for a successful business model.